A Carefully Curated Life

 Here’s how I got started:

-1. First, I started journaling about what I wanted in my life and how I saw myself living every day as my life was at that moment.
-I’m not living it as to when I had more money, lost weight, and a better home; you fill in the blank—Start a Journal about how you want to live today.
+First, I started journaling about what I wanted in my life and how I saw myself living every day as my life was at that moment.
+I’m not living it “as to when I had more money, lost weight, and a better home… you fill in the blank.”
+Start a journal about how you want to live today.

-2. Second, I wrote about the obstacles or problems I encountered while living that life.
-Then, number the issues in order of importance.
-Creating this list will help with where to begin.
+Second, I wrote about the obstacles or problems I encountered while living that life.
+Then, I numbered the issues in order of importance.
+Creating this list helped me see where to begin.

-3. Third, I wrote a title of an issue or dream on a page (also called a banner).
-Then, start brainstorming every thought, idea, or project associated with it.
-Brainstorming may seem overwhelming, but it is not to be – just free-flow and write everything that pops into your head.
+Third, I wrote a title with an issue or dream on a page (also called a banner).
+Then I started brainstorming every thought, idea, or project associated with it.
+Brainstorming may seem overwhelming, but it doesn’t need to be—just free-flow and write everything that pops into your head.

-4. Lastly, I created a page to track the intention; then, I made another page to keep book club selections, friends’ suggestions, and book titles that I saw in the media.
+Lastly, I created a page to track the intention; then, I made another page to keep book club selections, friends’ suggestions, and books I saw mentioned in the media.
 A tracker page is a two-page layout in the journal.

 curated life journal books layout